nelilly/100-days-of-node/README.md

 Let's start with an easy win!
 1. Install Node.js
 1. Create a directory named `000`
-1. Write a Hello World script named `hello-world.js`
+1. Create a script named `hello-world.js`
+1. Import `http` with `require`
+1. Serve a text respons of `Hello World` to port `8124`
+1. Console.log an message saying what port is running

 ### 001 "Read env variables"
 1. Create a directory named `001`
-1. Write a script that lists the env variables named `env.js`
+1. Create a script named `env.js`
+1. Console.log the values of `process.version` and `process.env`

+### 002 Write a script that adds two numbers
+1. Create a directory named `002`
+1. Create a script named `add.js`
+1. Write a function that adds two number
+1. Console.log the results of adding two numbers

 ## Resources
 - [Learn Node.js - Full Tutorial for Beginners](https://www.youtube.com/watch?v=RLtyhwFtXQA) (video), freeCodeCamp